nk2028/tshet-uinh-js/README.md

 npm run docs
 ```

-## License

-Dictionary data is in the public domain.

-Source code is distributed under MIT license.

 ## Note for developers

 You need to substitute all the occurrences of the version string before publishing a new release.